History of St. Pete

 Legend says that Williams and Demens flipped a coin to see who would name the city.
 Demens won the coin toss and named it after Saint Petersburg, Russia.
 Williams named the city’s first hotel after his birthplace, Detroit.

-In 1903, with a population of only a few hundred people, St. Petersburg incorporated as a city.
+On February 29, 1892 the "town" of St. Petersburg was incorporated.
+Then in 1903, with a population of only a few hundred people, St. Petersburg reincorporated as a "city".

 Self-Guided Historic Tours